 After four harrowing days at sea, the Anthem of the Seas finally made it back to shore.
 The luxury cruise turned into a nightmare when the 1,100-foot boat battled 30-foot waves and hurricane-force winds gusting up to 120 miles per hour.
 Ceilings came apart.
 Vases destroyed.
 Deck chairs tossed in a pile.

-Jacob Ibrag watched as the waves crashed against his window and thought he was going to die.
-Everybody all thought that this trip was going to be their last, as death was right on the other side of the deck rails.
-Jacob said his prayers and prepared for the worst.
+One of the passengers (to remain unnamed) watched as the waves crashed against his window and thought he was going to die.
+Everybody all thought that this trip was going to be their last, as death was right on the other side of the deck rails. the unnamed passenger said his prayers and prepared for the worst.

 But now, a lot of that fear that was rampant on that ship is turning to anger.
-Passenger Peter Aloupis says he’s furious that they even set sail with the storm just off the coast.
-Looking back in retrospect, Peter feels the captain was actually playing chicken with the lives of the passengers, all to make a dollar.
+A passenger named Roy said he was furious that they even set sail with the storm just off the coast.
+Looking back in retrospect, Roy felt the captain was putting the lives of the passengers at risk, all to make a dollar.

 In a video broadcast internally to all 4,500 passengers’ staterooms Monday, Captain Claus Andersen, who ordered everyone onboard the ship to stay in their rooms, says he’s never experienced anything like it.